 KeePass is a free and open-source password manager that focuses on security.
 It caught the eye of security agencies in Switzerland, Germany, and France, who wholeheartedly recommend the app, and the Swiss federal administration uses it on their computers.
 It was audited by the European Commission’s Free and Open Source Software Auditing Project who found no security issues.

-A third app that lets you (optionally) store your passwords locally is Sticky Password, a commercial app that costs $29.99/year.
+A third app that lets you (optionally) store your passwords locally is Sticky Password, a commercial app that costs $29.99 per year.
 It syncs your passwords over your local network rather than over the internet.
 The company uniquely offers a lifetime subscription for $199.99.
-Read our review.

 4. Other Alternatives